KINNECT can help you monitor your employees for exposure to lead to reduce the harm this toxic substance can cause to their health.

 Biological monitoring should be conducted as follows:

-For females not of reproductive capacity and males
+For females NOT of reproductive capacity and males

 - Six months after the last biological monitoring if the last result showed a blood lead level of less than 30μg/dL or